 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2021)|

 As the table here and the chart below indicate, in 2020, Connecticut is a mixed offering.
-Both the offices, Hartford and New Haven, are on par with the Connecticut hearing wait averages than the national average but New Haven has a slightly shorter wait time.
-However, both offices are lagging far behind the national average when it comes to approvals at Hearings; Hartford is only approving 1 in 3 applications on average, and New Haven is approving 4 out of 10.
+Both the offices, Hartford and New Haven, have slightly better hearing wait averages than the national average but New Haven has a slightly shorter wait time.
+However, both offices are lagging far behind the national average when it comes to approvals at Hearings; Hartford and New Haven are approving roughly 4 out of 10.